Heyuan Guangdong, China Travel Guide

 Found in most Hakka restaurants.

-Tender pork belly braised and then steamed with preserved mustard greens (meicai).
-Slow cooking makes the pork melt-in-your-mouth tender, and preserved vegetables give salty, earthy depth.
+Tender pork belly braised and subsequently steamed with preserved mustard greens (meicai).
+Slow cooking renders the pork melt-in-your-mouth tender, and preserved vegetables give salty, earthy depth.

 A rich, hearty Hakka quintessential.